eastmaels/steemblog.github.io/_posts/account/deanliu/2016-11-16_myot-make-your-own-toys-for-your-kids-let-s-make-a-concentration-memory-game-from-a-tissue-box.md

 - - -

-This page is synchronized from the post: [MYOT - Make Your Own Toys for your kids!
-Let's make a Concentration/Memory game from a tissue box!!](https://steemit.com/@deanliu/myot-make-your-own-toys-for-your-kids-let-s-make-a-concentration-memory-game-from-a-tissue-box)
+This page is synchronized from the post: ['MYOT - Make Your Own Toys for your kids!
+Let''s make a Concentration/Memory game from a tissue box!!'](https://steemit.com/@deanliu/myot-make-your-own-toys-for-your-kids-let-s-make-a-concentration-memory-game-from-a-tissue-box)